johnpatramanis/Proteomic_Pipeline/GitHub_Tutorial/Tutorial.md

 If there were no errors until this point, then you have successfully installed the 3 modules!

 <br/><br/>
+# Downloading Published Palaeoproteomic Data

-Finally, since our goal here is to reconstruct the phylogeny of *H.antecessor* and *G.blacki* , we will download the protein sequences from the publications themselves.
+Finally, since our goal here is to reconstruct the enamel phylogeny of *H.antecessor* and *G.blacki* as they were presented in their original publications, we will download the protein sequences from the publications themselves.
 We will then apply some shell magic to prepare the files, remove the *H.erectus* sample that is also included the dataset and modify the labels to suit the pipeline.

 ```bash
 wget https://static-content.springer.com/esm/art%3A10.1038%2Fs41586-020-2153-8/MediaObjects/41586_2020_2153_MOESM4_ESM.txt -O PaleoProteome.fa